 Saving the Bay aired nationally as a PBS prime time special over four weeks in April and May 2011 and was shown again around the country in August 2012 and August 2013.
 Thank you to all of you who watched.
 The series continues to be re-broadcast at different times in different markets so please check your local listings.
 It is also a regular pledge drive program on KQED/San Francisco and KVIE/Sacramento.

-Executive Producer/Producer Ron Blatman and most of the Saving the Bay team are now putting together Saving the Bay: Remaking the American Metropolis, four programs highlighting successful and unsuccessful examples of urban redevelopment throughout the US and Canada focusing on downtowns and nearby neighborhoods.
+Executive Producer/Producer Ron Blatman and most of the Saving the Bay team are now putting together Saving the City: Remaking the American Metropolis, four programs highlighting successful and unsuccessful examples of urban redevelopment throughout the US and Canada focusing on downtowns and nearby neighborhoods.
 Please visit www.savingthecity.org for more details about this exciting and timely project including program summaries.

 Sailing the Bay, a one hour public TV program tracing the history of sailing on San Francisco Bay from the first ship to enter the Golden Gate to the upcoming America's Cup is also in the works.
 Please visit www.sailingthebay.org for more information.

 Saving the Bay received four regional Emmy awards including for Best Documentary in May, 2010.
 When the series premiered in two parts on KQED October 8, 2009, it had the single highest rating of any PBS program in the nation the evening of its initial broadcast, with the audience increasing every 15 minutes until the end.
 Its first run on KQED’s sister station KTEH/Silicon Valley (now KQED+) more than doubled their normal ratings.

 Narrated by Robert Redford, Saving the Bay